Applications now closed (notifications will be sent to all applicants by 3/20)

 Program Info

 Back by popular demand, we’re bringing back adult classes!
-This spring, our new Womxn in the Woodshop class will launch for a 4-week session with instructors Augusta Sitney (our beloved Shop + Project Manager) and Evie Ortiz (Girls Garage instructor and talented local woodworker/fabricator).
+This spring, our new Womxn in the Woodshop class will launch for a 6-week session with instructors Augusta Sitney (our beloved Shop + Project Manager), Evie Ortiz (Girls Garage instructor and talented local woodworker/fabricator), and Hannah Sawyer (woodworker and furniture maker.
 Womxn in the Woodshop invites adult womxn and gender-expansive individuals to learn the basic carpentry and woodworking techniques and tools in a supportive, creative, and fun environment.
 Just like with our youth classes, we prioritize safety, a safe and cheerleading class culture, and bringing together diverse cohorts of individuals who can bond while building!

-For the Spring 2024 session, participants will build a small take-home project (it’s a surprise, but we promise it will be beautiful and useful around the house!) using the chop saw, drill and driver, sanding devices, bandsaw, jigsaw, and other layout and measurement tools.
+For the Spring 2025 session, participants will build six functional wood “cube modules” for Youth Speaks‘ performance and workshop space.
+The cubes will be used as a stage, for performance and display by participants of the Youth Speaks program.
+This work will require using the table saw, circular saw, chop saw, drill and driver, router sanding devices, bandsaw, jigsaw, and other layout and measurement tools.
 There will be plenty of space to get to know each other, support each other as we build, and to practice and hone technical skills.

 Application Process and Tuition